lucax88x/PrimitiveObsession/README.md

 ```

 Unfortunately, this isn't supported by C#.
-You must be more verbose and write something like:
+You must rely on a  more verbose syntax and write something like:

 ```csharp
 class ConnectionString